“Walt Nielsen” Volunteer of the Year Awards

 Our words at the 2010 picnic: “Dan and Anka have been volunteering for us since our earliest days.
 You’ll always see them working this event, whether it’s parking cars, pouring beer or working the registration desk.
 They have also been long time Blues at the Bluebird workers.
 Dan is a carpenter who has built many of the benches you see at our natural areas and on the Village Green.
 Like so many Conservancy volunteers, Dan and Anka are the kind of people who always seem to be willing to help whenever we call.
 Those of you who personally know Dan and Anka know how generous they are to any number of good causes in our community.”

-Our words at the 2007 picnic: “Chuck has been invaluable to our stewardship director, Jenee Rowe, and she tells me that since January 2007 he has put in hundreds of hours helping us out.
-He’s been giving his time for the last 5 years, and in particular has been a huge help on the computer helping us to do mapping work.
-He also helps to monitor our conservation easements, and has been an active part of our stewardship volunteer network and used his woodworking skills building the bridge at Kehl Lake Natural Area, the benches at Chippewa Run, kiosks and signs and more.
+Our words at the 2007 picnic: “Chuck has been invaluable to our stewardship staff, and has put in hundreds of hours helping us out.
+He’s been giving his time for years, and in particular has been a huge help on the computer doing mapping work.
+He also helps to monitor our conservation easements, and has been an used his woodworking skills building the bridge at Kehl Lake Natural Area, the benches at Chippewa Run, kiosks and signs and more.
 He’s lent his tools, trailer, and equipment, and if that wasn’t enough, he also donated a beautiful wood-turned vase for our 2007 auction.”

 Our words at the 2006 picnic: “Dick—dogged fundraiser, uses all his connections but in a sincere, passionate way.
 Both he and Lou have been real believers in our cause and their passion has inspired others to get involved or to donate.
-Dick served on our board for 9 years, and is now our honorary chairman.
-He continues to help on our fund development committee and is a major force behind the group Save Leelanau Farmland.
-He does just about anything we ask him and has made it his personal mission to get as many of you as possible to include the Conservancy in your estate plans.
+Dick served on our board for 9 years, and later as honorary chairman.”
+Before Dick passed away, he also served on our fund development committee and was a major force behind saving Leelanau farmland and encouraging others to include the Conservancy in their estate plans.

-Lou has sat in our booth, served on our auction committee, worked in the office, hosted gatherings and, like Dick, engaged others to join us.
-I don’t know how many times I’ve heard my staff or other people involved with the Conservancy speak with admiration for the Ristines and all they stand for.
-They embody the term: “community servants.”
-We have been exceedingly lucky to have them so involved and are grateful for all they have given to us over the years.”
-Editor’s note–we miss Dick Ristine, who passed away in 2009.
+Lou sat in our booth, served on our auction committee, worked in the office, hosted gatherings and, like Dick, engaged others to join us.
+The Ristines embodied the term: “community servants.”
+We have been exceedingly lucky to have them so involved and are grateful for all they gave to us over the years.”
+Editor’s note–we miss Dick Ristine, who passed away in 2009 and Lou, who passed away in 2017.

 Our words at the 2005 picnic: “Bill and Shirley have been with us at the Conservancy practically since its inception.
 They wandered into our offices right after they retired and bought a home on South Lake Leelanau.
 They said they wanted to get involved and since then, they have been incredibly reliable and helpful to our organization.
 When they are in town, they never miss helping out with a mailing or taking a shift in our booth.
 We’re very grateful to Bill and Shirley Orcutt for all their help over the years.”